node-real/community_kb/node/Enhanced API.md

 #### Returns the NFT meta

 NFT metadata is basically the information of the NFT such as name, description, category, etc. The API returns this information by using the contract address, token Id, and token type (BEP721/1155).

+The returned metadata can usually be used on NFT marketplace to display the information mentioned above for a particula NFT.

 #### Request Body